scrudgey/DJ2020/burglar_v2.md

     draw ram chips
     draw alligator clip
-    icons for codes in escape menu change burglar tool captions etc.
+    icons for codes in escape menu

+play sound on reveal code
+error in permutations at index = 9? would be nice to zoom in to chip

+* show tool names in-place when mouseover
+* change burglar tool captions etc.
-    it would be nice to highlight the element with a box and with text on mouseover then blit text in, top left, with a lifetime
+    * it would be nice to highlight the element with a box and with text on mouseover
+    * then blit text in, top left, with a lifetime
 * display lock status on LED chip
 . an LED turns off when powered down
 * multitool stays present when leaving burglar view